What’s your IPO lockup expiration strategy?

 Developing a Strategy for Stock Options or Awards After the Blackout

-As you wait for the lockup period to end, you’ll need to consider the best course of action once you’re able to finally sell your stock.
-Developing a plan for your shares and potential proceeds should involve the following steps:
+As you wait for the lockup to end, develop a plan before you’re able to sell your stock.
+Developing a strategy for your shares and potential proceeds should involve the following steps:

 - Take an in-depth look at your entire financial situation.
-Gather information about your loans, assets, goals and timeframes, current saving and investment strategy, and so forth to identify potential cash needs, unfunded or underfunded goals, and room for investment opportunities.
+Gather information about your loans, assets, goals and timeframes, current saving and investment strategy, etc. to identify potential cash needs, unfunded or underfunded goals, and room for investment opportunities.

 - Create an Excel file with your vesting schedule to create different scenarios with varying stock prices and proceeds.
 By having this information in a spreadsheet, you can easily make updates as the stock price fluctuates.